cole007/mudstone/notes.md

 **The only change you will need to make to the config is the browsersync proxy url.**
 `gulp/paths.config.cms`

-- To deploy a **static build** run `npm run build`.
-This will compile the assets to deploy/public
+- To deploy a **static build** run `npm run build`
-- To deploy to **craft** use `npm run build:cms`, this will do the same but the nunjucks assets will not be moved to deploy/public
+- To deploy to **craft** use `npm run build:cms`

+When running `gulp` the javascript bundle is served from memory, meaning no file is written to disk, which makes it much quicker.
+Just note that running gulp will not build a js bundle you can access

 ##Folder Structure